– Satyakam Ray

 - The supply of foodstuffs, including cereals, pulses, potatoes, onions, edible oilseeds, and oils, as the Central Government may, by notification in the Official Gazette, specify, may be regulated only under extraordinary circumstances, which may include war, famine, remarkable price rise and natural calamity of grave nature.

-- Increase the retail price of horticultural produce or fifty percent—increase the retail price of non-perishable agricultural foodstuffs.
+- Increase the retail price of horticultural produce by fifty percent—increase the retail price of non-perishable agricultural foodstuffs.
 An order to regulate any farm produce’s stock limit may be issued under this Act only if there is a hundred percent.
 Any action imposing a stock limit shall be based on a price rise.

 There lies the main contention of the protest.
-Big rich corporate houses will buy vegetables or fruits from farmers at a low price and indefinitely store them in their cold storage.
+Big, rich corporate houses will buy vegetables or fruits from farmers at a low price and indefinitely store them in their cold storage.
 It will lead to hoarding and artificial demand-supply imbalance.
 If the big corporate players control the price, it will easily affect the pockets of ordinary middle-class people.
 One who has the stock controls the price.
 One who holds the price does have a monopoly of the market.

 The last bill is not dangerous for farmers; it harms middle-class folks like you and me.
 In short, foodstuff prices will be high if the laws are implemented.